-Frost Seeding Clover Food Plots: Easy Off Season ProjectMarch 1st, 2013
+Frost Seeding Clover Food Plots: Easy Off Season ProjectMarch 1st, 2013 by Grant Woods

 It’s March 1st and we’ve officially survived the month of February.
 Now we’re taking on March.
 This time of year can be very boring for a whitetail hunter.
 Cabin fever can be a deer hunter’s worst enemy if they haven’t started shed hunting or found some off season management projects to keep themselves occupied until turkey season.
 One of these management projects that we are currently doing here at The Proving Grounds is frost seeding clover.
 We’ve posted a few pictures of the team frost seeding on our Facebook and Twitter pages.
 After posting, we’ve had some questions about what frost seeding is.